Goufalite/kerbalscience/README.md

 ## JSON export
 You can export all the science found in your savefile in this format by clicking on the "Toggle JSON" button.

+## About planet packs
+Because by nature planets change between packs and I can't follow them all.
+I made a "discovery" option to add planets that don't exist in the `bodies.json` with dummy values and currently trying it with the Galileo Planet Pack.
+Unfortunately the homeworld is called Gael but the science reports are named with Kerbin, and Gael has a different "high space" limit, meaning that swapping json files might be in order.
+I'll see later.

+If you want to make a PR with a planet pack, **please commit a separate bodies-PLANETPACK.json file**.
+Thanks!

 # Tourist planner
-This view show ALL your tourist missions to eventually regroup them in one flight and especially check if some crazy ones wants to land on Eve...
+This view shows ALL your tourist missions to eventually regroup them in one flight and especially check if some crazy ones wants to land on Eve...

 ![Visual demo kerbal science](https://vrac.goufastyle.org/pr/demo/kerbalscience/touristplanner.jpg)